 I have all 3 variations of the elite lineup: ultra light, light cushion, and max cushion.
 All of them are great, but they serve different purposes depending on both my mood and my intended workout.
 The overall design of each style is the same, but the thickness of the bottom of the sock and the toe are different.
 Note that the top of the sock is the same for all 3 styles.

 The Elite ultra light are, as the name implies, very minimal and light.
 The material is different on these compared to the high performance.
 It feels less cottony and more breathable and technical.
 If your feet run hot, you’ll love the ultra lights.
+The ultra lights feel like they fit just slightly tighter than my other pairs, so if you’re between sizes, you may want to go up in these specifically.

 The max cushion are quite cushy, but a little heavy for very hot days.
 Although they don’t get soggy, I don’t care for the extra bulk when it’s hot out.
 That said, they are excellent for long hikes and chillier days.
 I also reach for them when I’m expecting a lot of hills and want to save my feet from a pounding.